withtally/rollcall/README.md

-# RollCall
+# RollCall: Rollup Governance Libraries

 RollCall is a set of cross chain governance solutions

+- **RollCallVoter**: Voting on mainnet governance proposals on a rollup.
 - **RollCallExecutor**: Manage mainnet treasury from a governance on a rollup.
-- **RollCallVoter**: Voting on mainnet governance proposals on a rollup.

 ## Quickstart